FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/6-host-functions.rst

 ``logNormal``       ``mean``, ``stddev`` Returns a log-normally distributed floating point number with the specified mean and standard deviation
 =================== ==================== =======================================================================================================

 When calling any of these methods the type must be specified.
-Most methods only support floating point types (e.g. ``float``, ``double``), with the exception of tha parameterised `uniform`` method which is restricted to integer types:
+Most methods only support floating point types (e.g. ``float``, ``double``), with the exception of the parametrised ``uniform`` method which is restricted to integer types:

 .. tabs::